Hannah-goodridge/eventseats/src/app/api/README.md

-# Show Bookings System API
+# EventSeats software API

-This document describes the REST API endpoints for the Show Bookings System.
+This document describes the REST API endpoints for the EventSeats software.

 ## Base URL
 ```